Magicking/missanal/README.md

 # Inputs

  - START TIME: Beginning of the analysis period (either in block height or in time)
- - STOP TIME: End of the analysis period
+ - STOP TIME: End of the analysis period // Will always be latest in the initial phase of the project
- - N: Threshold number of blocks missing to be considered as a group of validators missing the same block
+ - N: Threshold number of common blocks missing to be considered as a group of validators missing the same block

 # Frameworks

-Golang
+ - Golang
-Cosmos-SDK
+ - Cosmos-SDK
+ - Cobra